Validate before you trust

 From competition to collaboration

-Autonomy includes a full digital implementation with multi-echelon supply chain simulation (Retailer, Wholesaler, Distributor, Factory), supporting 2-8 participants per scenario in real-time via WebSocket.
+Autonomy includes a multi-echelon supply chain scenario runner (Retailer, Wholesaler, Distributor, Factory), supporting 2-8 participants per scenario in real time via WebSocket.
+The scenario runner is the validation substrate behind every agent that lands in production: nothing acts autonomously until it has cleared the twin.

 Mixed Human-AI Scenarios